 Note: Blue Mountains Biodiversity Project field surveyed this sale.
 We have been extensively engaged in working to stop or significantly modify this sale, and wrote very in-depth comments and objections, as well as organized and led a field trip for the local community within the sale area.
-The sale is currently “on hold”.
 The following summary was written in 2017, and so minor changes in acreages and other sale information has taken place since this summary was written.

 The proposed Camp Lick Project is within one of the top three priority watersheds identified by the Forest Service for aquatic restoration on the Malheur National Forest to improve habitat for Threatened Mid-Columbia River Steelhead trout and improve water quantity and quality into summer.

 The Forest Service is planning to remove 25-35 million board feet of timber over 12,430 acres through their Camp Lick Project timber sale, including riparian and upland watershed “restoration treatments” that include commercial logging within Riparian Habitat Conservation Areas (RHCAs) and stream headwaters.

 Such logging and heavy equipment use within RHCAs and near creeks could reduce needed shading to keep water cool enough for Threatened-listed Mid-Columbia Steelhead trout, to retain water flow for Sensitive Western Ridged mussel, and to retain moisture around the stream for Sensitive Columbia Spotted frog.
 Logging and heavy equipment use in RHCAs could also destabilize stream banks, causing erosion and sedimentation of the creeks harmful to fish.